longturn/freeciv21/docs/Modding/Rulesets/nations.rst

 What Nations Can Be Added
 -------------------------

-A nation in Freeciv21 should preferrably be a current independent country or a historical kingdom or realm.
+A nation in Freeciv21 should preferably be a current independent country or a historical kingdom or realm.
 A nation that is currently governed by or the part of a greater political entity, or in other ways lacks complete independence could in most cases be made a Freeciv21 nation as well, but must never be listed as *modern* (see `Nation grouping`_ below.)